Walford, Letton and Newton

-Walford, Letton and Newton is a civil parish in north Herefordshire, England, and approximately 20 mi north-northwest from the city and county town of Hereford, and 2 mi east from the border with Wales.
+Walford, Letton and Newton is a civil parish in north Herefordshire, England, and roughly 20 mi north-northwest from the city and county town of Hereford, and 2 mi east from the border with Wales.

-Parish settlements are the village of Walford, at the north, and the hamlets of Letton and Newton farther south.
+Parish settlements are the village of Walford, at the north, and the hamlets of Letton and Newton further south.
 The post town is Craven Arms and post district, SY7.
 Parish population at the 2011 census was 179.

-Walford village is 600 yd south of the River Teme, and about 1 mi south-west of Leintwardine.
+Walford village is 600 yd south of the River Teme, and approximately 1 mi southwest of Leintwardine.
 The A4113 Bromfield to Knighton road runs through the village.
 Mound remains of a motte-and-bailey are at the east of Walford.
 Letton, 1.5 mi south of Walford, comprises two farms and two residential properties.
 Newton comprises a group of farm buildings and a row of six cottages.

-At the time of the Domesday Survey Walford was known as 'Waliforde', which may mean 'ford of the Welshmen'.
+At the time of the Domesday Survey, Walford was known as 'Waliforde', which may mean 'ford of the Welshmen'.